Canon G7 X Mark II vs Panasonic FZ300

 It is notable that the FZ300 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

 The FZ300 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the G7X Mark II has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Panasonic websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Panasonic FZ300?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.